msiahaan/msiahaan.github.io/content/pages/about.md

 Akan tetapi Python tetap menjadi bahasa pemrograman favorit saya dengan alasan sederhana: filosofi Python sesuai dengan pandangan saya.

 ```
-he Zen of Python, by Tim Peters
+The Zen of Python, by Tim Peters

 Beautiful is better than ugly.
 Explicit is better than implicit.